adabardiz/sign-language-to-speech-text/README.md

 Day 2: integrated mediapipe tasks API hand landmarker, custom 21 point joint overlay, & realtime ui buffer

 Day 3: rf ml pipeline & live asl gesture classifier alphabet only at the moment.
-Will try to re-incorporate the emotions classifier & real words into the model tomorrow.
+I'll try to re-incorporate the emotions classifier & real words into the model tomorrow.

 Day 4: longer update today! normalized ASL hand landmarks relative to the wrist & trained a rf model for position independent gesture recognition. added a 7 frame rolling prediction buffer to smooth live webcam outputs & eliminate prediction jitter. will try to do aforementioned things in day 3 tomorrow as well as improve accuracy as it's at 80.05 rn...